Zero Indirect Band Gap in Non-Hermitian Systems

 \section{Conclusion}

-In this work, we have investigated the emergence of a robust zero indirect band gap in a non-Hermitian diamond-like chain with generic complex intra-cell couplings.
+In this work, we have investigated the emergence of a robust zero indirect band gap of the real part of the spectrum related to a non-Hermitian diamond-like chain with generic complex intra-cell couplings.
 By analyzing the momentum space dispersion spectrum, we have identified the parameter regime where the zero indirect band gap persists.
 The non-Hermitian character of the model Hamiltonian leads to rich phenomena such as the emergence of EPs, NHSE.
-We have computed condition number of the eigenvector matrix to identify the EPs and have obtained a scaling law that proves the divergence of condition number at the EPs.
-Strikingly, our results reveal that the zero indirect band gap can suppress the NSHE, thereby allowing the extended states to prevail.
+Our results reveal that the appearance of zero indirect band gap coincides with the suppression of the NSHE.
+It would be relevant to check the weakening of the NHSE also in higher-dimensional gapless systems with zero indirect gaps.
+We have also computed condition number of the eigenvector matrix to identify the EPs and have obtained a scaling law that proves the divergence of condition number at the EPs.
+We leave this important point to future work.
 This interplay between zero indirect band gap and the non-Hermitian features provides new insights into spectral properties of non-Hermitian systems and supports in engineer novel lattice systems.
+Finally, we note that while our study is primarily theoretical, the proposed non-Hermitian Hamiltonian on a diamond-like chain could be implemented in existing experimental platforms, including photonic lattices \cite{Mukherjee}, cold atoms in optical lattices \cite{Hyrkas}, and engineered solid-state systems \cite{Huda}.
+In particular, controllable gain and loss, as well as asymmetric hopping, could be introduced using Floquet engineering \cite{palumbo2024topological} or other lattice-synthesis techniques.
 As a future direction, we plan to investigate non-Hermitian phases in topological semimetals exhibiting robust zero indirect gaps in two \cite{Palumbo2015} and higher dimensions, aiming to uncover novel spectral and transport phenomena arising from the interplay between topology and dissipation.